 EES provides built-in thermophysical property data for the fluids listed below.
 The fluids are grouped into Real Fluids, Ideal Gases, and Brines.
+Some of these refrigerants in the Real Fluids category, e.g., R410A, R450A, R513A and others, are mixtures but their properties can be represented using similiar equations to those used for the pure real fluids.
 Property data for air-water mixtures (psychrometrics) are provided by fluid AirH2O.
 Incompressible substances are not listed as they are provided with external Lookup table files.
 However, you can view a list of all incompressible substances by selecting Function Info from the Options window, clicking the Thermophysical properties button and then selecting the Incompressible option.

 Click on a fluid name to access additional information for that fluid.
 All names in EES are case-insensitive.
 Note that, in addition to the list of fluids shown below, the property functions will operate with any of the 1262 gases provided in the NASA ideal gas data base.
 Additional fluid property data can be added by the user.

 Ammonia MM R13 R404A

 Benzene Methane R14 R410A

 Butene Methanol R22 R423A